-Learn to paint and draw from the comfort of your own home with these online art classes and art schools.
+Learn to paint and draw from the comfort of your own home with these online art and crafts classes and art schools.

 If art is something that has always inspired you or is starting to pique your interest while you’re forced to spend the majority of your time indoors, there is a whole online world out there showing you the finer points of handicrafts, sketching or a new style of painting.
 We’ve found a few outlets that will maybe help to bring out your artistic side!

 When it comes to online art classes and art schools, you get what you pay for.
-If you opt to pay for high-quality tuition delivered by leading professionals, you’ll soon find your ability as an artist improving by leaps and bounds and, in the current climate and it’s the ideal time to enrol on a course.
+If you opt to pay for high-quality tuition delivered by leading professionals, you’ll soon find your ability as an artist improving by leaps and bounds.
+In the current climate and it’s the ideal time to enrol on a course.

 How to Choose the Right Class

 When deciding which the right art class is for you, take your current skill level into account.
 Are you a beginner, intermediate or advanced?
 Be sure to do your homework on who the tutor is and what their credentials are.
-Of course, just because they have the right qualifications does not mean their classes are worth the money or, of course, vice versa – they may not have degrees or diplomas and still be a bona fide contender.
-That’s where you come in and Google is your friend here – check the reviews and any testimonials, and do a bit of background investigation.
+Just because they have the right qualifications does not mean their classes are worth the money or vice versa.
+They may not have degrees or diplomas and still be a bona fide contender.
+That’s where you come in and Google is your friend, check the reviews and any testimonials, and do a bit of background investigation.
 If you can’t find anything, that should set alarm bells ringing.

-Different areas of art require different media so make sure you’ve checked what tools and materials you’re likely to be using as this might have a significant bearing on how much you will spend when taking the course.
+Different areas of art require different media so make sure you’ve checked what tools and materials you’re likely to be using.
+This might have a significant bearing on how much you will spend when taking the course.
 You can see if there are any relevant downloadable videos, any coursework or the opportunity to talk individually to the tutor.